Published on

 }

 As shown in the example, we create loading states for fetching data.
-This state provides information about whether the service call has completed.
-If we do not finish the service request, or if it takes a long time, we can display the loading state to improve user experience.
-We can also handle other states that may arise from our service, such as error.
-If an error occurs in our service function, we can display that information in the UI if necessary.
+This state indicates if the service call has completed.
+If the request is still in progress or takes a long time, we can show the loading state to improve user experience.
+We can also handle other states from the service, like error.
+If an error occurs, we can display that information in the UI if needed.